 CarbonSim provides ETS policymakers, regulated companies, NGOs, and the public – with means to train key staff, gain risk-free experience, and collaborate with each other to maximize program benefits.
 Through experiential and collaborative play, stakeholders come to understand the power and limits of environmental markets and, in the process, become more effective advocates.
 CarbonSim exercises have been run around the world including in cities throughout China and Mexico, as well as Bangkok, Barcelona, Boston, San Francisco, Santiago, Seoul, and Washington DC.

 "CarbonSim is a fabulous tool that teaches the principles of emissions trading, demystifies how to develop and implement a carbon portfolio management strategy and demonstrates that results are driven by design," says Dan J. Dudek, EDF Vice President, Asia.

 CarbonSim has been road tested by more than 2,500 ETS stakeholders from 25 countries.
-If you'd care to join them, please fill out this form.
+If you have questions about CarbonSim or would like to have a session run at your company or organization, please fill out this form.